+5.I All

-5.1 All staff
+staff

 All staff will read and understand part I and Annex B of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually.
+Staff attendance in all safeguarding training will be monitored by the DSL and DDSL.
+All staff must confirm that they have read and understood all policies relating to safeguarding and pupil welfare through school designated online platform.

 All staff will be aware of:

-- our systems which support safeguarding, including the staff code of conduct, the role and identity of the designated safeguarding lead (DSL), the behaviour policy, and the safeguarding response to children who go missing from education; - the early help assessment process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment; - the process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play; - what to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals; - the signs of different types of abuse, neglect and exploitation, as well as specific safeguarding issues, such as child-on-child abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM, radicalisation and serious violence (including that linked to county lines;) - the importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe; - the fact that children can be at risk of harm inside and outside of their home, at school and online; - the fact that children who are (or who are perceived to be) lesbian, gay, bi or trans (LGBTQ+) can be targeted by other children; - what to look for to identify children who need help or protection.
+our systems which support safeguarding, including the staff code of conduct, the role and identity of the designated safeguarding lead (DSL), the behaviour policy, and the safeguarding response to

+- children who have unexplainable and/or persistent absences from education: - the early help assessment process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment; - the process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play; - what to do if they identify a safeguarding issue or a child tells them they are being abused, exploited or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals; - the signs of different types of abuse, neglect and exploitation, as well as specific safeguarding issues, such as child-on-child abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM, radicalisation and serious violence (including that linked to county lines;) - the importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe; - the fact that children can be at risk of harm inside and outside of their home, at school and online; - the fact that children who are (or who are perceived to be) lesbian, gay, bi or trans (LGBTQ+) can be targeted by other children; - what to look for to identify children who need help or protection.